cmu-db/peloton/src/postgres/README.md

 4. Resolve implicitly deleted default constructor

     This union's default constructor is implictly deleted if one of its member has non-trivial constructor.
 The work around is to define mannually.
-The details of the cases are as follows:
+Details of the cases are as follows:

     * `SharedInvalidationMessage` ar `include/storage/sinval.h`